Healthy Homes Assessment Taita

 Home Assessments Taita for Rental Properties

-There are a variety of concerns you should look for in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are numerous things to look over during a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
 There are a few examples:

 • Is the heater equipped with sufficient capacity?

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling could be significant for property owners and landlords.
-For expert guidance, contact us today to schedule your rental property house evaluation.
+The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling could be significant for landlords and property managers.
+For specialist advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties